ashishadscft/tHqCMSAnalysis/fit_2lss_2016/Readme.txt

 This list of codes made in ROOT is for the analysis of data by fitting a statistical model with data.
 The codes require the roofit package of ROOT in order to work.
 See the ROOT webpage for more information.
+The rest of the codes contains the statistical tools for the creation of workspace (model and data) and the fitting.

 //////////////////////
 make_workspace.C